surniaulula/wpsso-wc-metadata/README.md

 <li>Volume</li>
 </ul>

-<p>The information shown under the WooCommerce purchase page "<strong>Additional information</strong>" section changes as different variations are selected (or unselected).</p>
+<p>The information shown under the WooCommerce purchase page <strong>Additional information</strong> section changes as different variations are selected (or unselected).</p>

 <p>The <em>SSO &gt; WooCommerce Metadata</em> settings page allows you to <strong>enable or disable product metadata with a simple checkbox</strong>, along with customizing the label and placeholder for different languages (aka WordPress locales).</p>